Momentum alignment and the optical valley Hall effect in low-dimensional Dirac materials: Introduction

 The momentum alignment phenomenon also has profound consequences for optical transition selection rules in narrow-gap carbon nanotubes (CNTs) and graphene nanoribbons (GNRs).
 Namely, the angular dependence of graphene's momentum distribution function leads to a spectacular enhancement in the matrix element of optical interband transition at the band edge in these quasi-one-dimensional (1D) nanostructures.
 This enhancement is due to an effective quantized momentum in the direction normal to the CNT or GNR axis which governs the interband transitions when the free momentum along the axis is small.
 The pronounced peak in the optical matrix element at the band gap edge has a universal value which is proportional to the Fermi velocity and is independent of nature of the gap, which can be magnetic-field, curvature or edge-effect induced.
-Its peak also coincides with the van Hove singularity at the band gap edge therefore making the considered quasi-1D systems promising candidates for active elements in coherent terahertz (THz) radiation emitters.

 In what follows, we derive the optical selection rules for interband transitions in 2D Dirac materials for both linearly and circularly polarized excitations.
-In the low-energy regime, the optical selection rules for linearly-polarized excitations are shown to be valley independent; the same is true for circularly-polarized excitations in graphene.
-In contrast, for gapped 2D Dirac materials the optical transitions associated with circularly-polarized light are valley-dependent.
-The distribution of photoexcited carriers is calculated for both the low energy regime and for the range of frequencies in which trigonal warping effects become important.
-Next, we show that in the presence of warping, a linearly polarized excitation will result in the spatial separation of carriers belonging to different valleys.
+In the low-energy regime and in the absence of the Rashba term, the optical selection rules for linearly polarized excitations are shown to be valley independent; the same is true for circularly polarized excitations in graphene.
+In contrast, for gapped 2D Dirac materials the optical transitions associated with circularly polarized light are valley-dependent.
+The distribution of photoexcited carriers is first calculated in the absence of the Rashba term, for both the low-energy regime and for the range of frequencies in which trigonal warping effects become important.
+Next, we show that in the presence of warping, a linearly polarized excitation will result in the spatial separation of carriers belonging to different valleys (optical valley Hall effect).
 An experimental set up is proposed to observe this effect in gapped 2D Dirac materials.
-We then apply the theory of momentum alignment in graphene to quasi-1D systems such as narrow-gap CNTs and armchair GNRs (AGNRs).
-These systems are shown to have strong low-energy interband transitions, which are typically in the THz range~\cite{Portnoi2015}.
-Finally, we discuss the possibility for the experimental observation of the predicted strong THz transitions and how they could be used in THz emitters.